Caesar's better bettor: Chiefs, rarely a home underdog, are this week against Bills

-It has been about as unusual as an early October snowstorm in downstate Missouri, an hour without a political commercial appearing on TV a few days before a significant election.
+It has been about as unusual as an early October snowstorm in downstate Missouri, as strange as an hour passing without a political commercial appearing on TV a few days before a significant election.

 Those can happen, but it would be a memorable occurrence.